mprater/ShaderWriting/README.md

 The `osl` directory content is currently being created.
 This was delayed due to my development machine dying recently.
 Please stay tuned.
 I will make an announcement as soon as this repository is complete.

 Thanks for your patience!

+Also, some books were shipped early without color images.
+If you received such a copy, please contact the publisher so they can send you a replacement.

+I sincerely apologize for this inconvenience.